A Note of Gratitude

 The seeds of his mother and father had a play in the deal.

-The odds were against him from the start, where did it begin and where will it end, no one knows except God.
+Where did it begin and where will it end?
+No one knows except God.

 He is a stoic man.